Lip filler is one of the most popular aesthetic treatments in the UK and it’s no wonder why! Lip filler is a brilliant way to:

 Yes, you can eat and drink after lip fillers.
 However, you should take the following into consideration:

-- If you received a numbing treatment, it is best to wait until the numbing has worn off before eating in case you accidentally bite your lip.
+- If you received numbing injections or a dental block, it is best to wait until the numbing has worn off before eating in case you accidentally bite your lip.

 - Avoid foods that are messy or hard to eat in order to avoid wiping or rubbing your face and therefore causing irritation.